Rahul-RB/go-jobqueue/README.md

 # go-jobqueue
-Distributed job queue written in Go using NATS
+Distributed job queue written in Go using NATS, Traefik and Docker.

+## Running for development
-## Prerequisites
+### Prerequisites
 - Run NATS with jetstream
 ```
 docker network create nats